olehxch/ai/README.md

 # 🧬 Research & Development (Papers, Materials and Books)

-✨ A curated list on awesome and inspirational material on cloud computing, distributed systems, microservices, artificial intelligence.
+✨ A curated list on awesome and inspirational material on cloud computing, distributed systems, microservices, and artificial intelligence.
-I've personally read all materials and checked all code examples.
+I've personally read all materials and checked code examples.

 ## 🧠 LLMs